OliynykLab/OliynykLab/README.md

 ## How We Do It

-- **High-Temp Synthesis:** We cook up new compounds with methods like sintering, arc-melting, and metal flux growth.
+- **High-Temp Synthesis:** We cook new compounds with methods like sintering, arc-melting, and metal flux growth.
-- **Characterization:** We use powder and single crystal diffraction, along with electron microscopy, to reveal the properties of our compounds.
+- **Characterization:** We use powder X-ray and single crystal diffraction, along with electron microscopy, to reveal the structure of our compounds.
 - **Mechanical & Electronic Studies:** We dive into the electronic structure and mechanical properties to understand what makes these materials special.
 - **Machine Learning:** With a focus on uranium, thorium, and rare-earth intermetallics, we use machine learning to predict crystal structures and physical properties, then validate those predictions in the lab.